undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Wisconsin-Eau Claire was 80.6%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+The freshman retention rate for University of Wisconsin-Eau Claire was 82% in 2024, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 66%, which is considered an above-average graduation rate.
+This academic institution has the six-year graduation rate of 68%, which is considered an above-average graduation rate.

 Student Body